 The Shelter Association uses the allowance method for accounting for doubtful accounts.
 Management regularly reviews the collection history of its receivables balances with particular attention given to those amounts greater than 90 days old.
-Based on management's review, no allowance was deemed necessary as of June 30, 2013 and 2012.
+Based on management's review all amounts will be collectible, no allowance was deemed necessary as of June 30, 2014 and 2013.